linusmimietz/Scriptable-Auto-Update/README.md

 * Executes your code every time it gets run

 ## Usage
 The wrapper will run the main() function of your code every time it gets executed.
-Therefore it's necessary to export the function at the end of your code like so:
+Therefore it's necessary to export the function at the end of your file like so:
 ```javascript
 module.exports = {
   main
 };
 ```
 Copy the content from *main.js* and replace the `scriptName` and `scriptUrl` with your custom values.
-Then simply paste it into Scriptable!
+Then simply paste it into Scriptable.
+The wrapper will automatically load and update your code from the URL.

 ## Example
 Take a look inside the example folder to see an implementation.